 How much work did you do today that you will be proud of tomorrow?
 I don’t mean just how you handled the big things, but also how you addressed the little, seemingly insignificant ones.
 Did you make progress on what matters most to you, or did you allow the buzz, busyness, and expectations of others to squelch your passion and focus?

-Every day, when we put our tired heads on the pillow, to slip into the world of sleep and dreams, if we could take a moment and reflect upon the day gone by and ask ourselves, “How much work did I do today that I will be proud of tomorrow?” chances are, our actions tomorrow will look very different.
+Every day, when we put our tired head on the pillow to slip into the world of sleep and dreams, if we could take a moment and reflect back on the day gone by and ask ourselves, “How much work did I do today that I will be proud of tomorrow?” chances are, our actions tomorrow will look very different.
 This simple question will make you pause and understand how you used your time today.